-ONED-0110 Microcomputer Applications I (Online Teaching)
+ONED-0110 Microcomputer Applications I (Online Teaching) 4 hours credit

 This course is designed to assist in developing classes for delivery via the World Wide Web.
 This is an introductory course.
 The provided.
 A variety of articles will be assigned for reading and discussion.
 Sites on the World Wide Web will be visited to demonstrate the variety of course design options.
-Prerequisite: Requires consent of instructor.
+Pre-requisite: Requires consent of instructor.